 I am often asked which national park is my favorite to visit and photograph.
 Other than my hometown Glacier National Park, the park that has held my fascination for nearly two decades has been Theodore Roosevelt National Park in western North Dakota.
 I keep coming back for more as the park provides outstanding landscape and wildlife photography opportunities at seemingly every bend.
 I will again be teaching a photography workshop class in this fantastic setting.
-I’ve just opened up a second class (first one is sold out) on June 10-14.
-Please consider joining me this year!
+I’ve just opened up a June 2024 class .
+Please consider joining me!

 I love the small town cowboy-infused charm of Medora which bustles with life during the brief summer tourist season.
 After a busy morning of shooting with my workshop students, we head for the Cowboy Cafe where the coffee is strong and the french toast divine.
 The town has interesting history and a relaxed wholesome atmosphere.
 Sort of Mayberry U.S.A meets the west.

 One of the best reasons to photography in the park is the fact that it very uncrowded.
 During early morning forays, it is pretty much guaranteed that you will see way more wildlife and birds than humans.
 Wild horses, bison with calves, prairie dog towns, elk and coyotes are numerous.
 The fabulous shapes and forms of sandstone formations that the badlands are known to just come alive with color and texture when the light is in the golden hour.
 In summer, thunderstorms roll across the prairie adding an extra layer of excitement and drama to the compositions.